cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 The following milestone releases exist:

-* **Version 2.1**: A previous volume used just the definition of the schema based on examples it was easier to read but did only include the definition of the resources and not the interaction with the resources.
-  This volume was in place till June 2018.
+* **Version 2.1**: A previous volume used the definitions of the schema based on examples only.
+It was easier to read but only included the definition of the resources and not the interaction with the resources.
+This volume was in place until June 2018.
-* **Version 2.2**: This version was significantly changed and uses now OpenAPI to specify the Interfaces between the various services and components.
+* **Version 2.2**: This version was significantly changed and used OpenAPI 2.0 to specify the interfaces between the various services and components.
-  Editors of this volume are:
-* **Version 3.1.1**: The version includes the significant improvements of the object specifications
+* **Version 3.1.1**: The version includes significant improvements of the object specifications but are still using OpenAPI 2.0.
 * **Version 3.2.0**: All specifications have been updated to OpenAPI 3.0.2.
 Significant updates have been done to a number of specifications.